The CAMDA Contest Challenges

 Three datasets of synthetic patients have been subsequently created for this challenge since CAMDA 2023.
 Both datasets were generated from a real cohort retrieved from the Health Population Database (Base Poblacional de Salud, BPS) at the Andalusian Health System (Spain), by performing a Dual Adversarial AutoEncoder (DAAE) approach:

-3. The third dataset (3rd generation, 2025) includes a new dataset for 999,936 synthetic patients, which were generated extending patient visits till the end of 2022.
-This extension allows better description of long-term consequences for diabetes, which could results in more accurate endpoints’ predictions.
+The third dataset (3rd generation, 2025/2026) includes a new dataset for 999,936 synthetic patients, which were generated extending patient visits till the end of 2022.
+This extension allows better description of long-term consequences for diabetes, which could result in more accurate endpoints’ predictions.
 As in the previous generation, the dataset is provided as it was generated (raw version) as well as after a minor pre-processing to clean up inconsistencies (pre-processed version).
+More details on the generation can be found here: Orduno et al., Advanced Science, 2026.

 Two challenges are suggested on both datasets, although any other original analysis you may think will also be welcomed: